cgiacomini/vagrant--kubernetes/examples/008-Services/005-Service-LoadBalancer/README.md

 * Traffic routing are controlled by rules defined in ingress resources.
 * It is used to get service reachable from out side the cluster via defined URLs it allow load balancing traffic
 * To use ingress we need to deploy an ingress controller
-* There are different ingress controllers available ingres-nginx, traefik.io, contour etc.
+* There are different ingress controllers available ingress-nginx, traefik.io, contour etc.

 ![Ingress Example](../../../doc/IngressExample1.jpg)
 ![Ingress Example](../../../doc/IngressExample2jpg)